-(1) The official language of Uganda is English.

-- (2) Swahili shall be the second official language in Uganda to be used in such circumstances as Parliament may by law prescribe. - (3) Subject to this article, any other language may be used as a medium of instruction in schools or other educational institutions or for legislative, administrative or judicial purposes as Parliament may by law prescribe.
+- (1) The official language of Uganda is English. - (2) Subject to clause (1) of this article, any other language may be used as a medium of instruction in schools or other educational institutions or for legislative, administrative or judicial purposes as may be prescribed by law.